 - Gothic Avenue Tour.
-This moderate tour that lasts for about two hours lets you travel a bit further into the cave with a smaller group of people.
+This moderate Mammoth Cave tour that lasts for about two hours lets you travel further into the cave with a smaller group of people.
 The part of the cave named Gothic Avenue features unusual rock formations that resemble Gothic architecture.
-Gothic Avenue was the place for some of the earliest tourism in the 19th.
+Gothic Avenue was the place for some of the earliest tourism in the 19th century.

 Tours for Mammoth Cave often book out in advance during high season, so you really should make your booking in advance.